 But on the other hand, the problem of alcohol abuse in the country is by far the biggest public health issue that necessitates urgent action.
 Alcohol has been the biggest killer and burden on health care services for the past several decades.
 Majority of alcoholic patients die in their prime age due to cirrhosis.
 Death due to alcohol surpasses that of combined AIDs, TB, and Malaria.
 Yet, we do not even have a dedicated public health control programme to address the problem.
 One government official observed recently: “We spend millions of Ngultrums to refer and treat late stages of cancer outside Bhutan but spend less on preventable diseases like cirrhosis.”
 Alcohol not only affects the individual’s health, functioning and finances, but also affects the family, their relationships and well-being.
 Alcohol is also highly correlated with domestic violence, motor vehicle accidents and suicide in Bhutan.
 Alcohol is a multi-faceted problem and requires multi-stakeholder approach.
 Just leaving it to the Health Ministry is not solving the issue.

 Health ministry has established detoxification and treatment services in all hospitals and BHUs in the country.
 Health workers are trained on detoxification and provided with basic essential medicines.
 The treatment is fairly simple and cost-effective.
 However, treatment records show very small numbers receiving treatment.
 This shows that either the addicts are not coming for treatment or the health workers are not proactively offering the treatment.
 If we can increase the detoxification of alcoholics, the rate of cirrhosis due to alcohol can be reduced and deaths prevented.
 Services are already available.
+I was prescribed a moderate dose of Tramadol for severe bone pain.
+I have noticed a positive effect on my mood.
+I also had bipolar disorder and found out it helps me to overcome my depression.
+If you study this med carefully you will find some benefits for yourself.
+I often order pills from online pharmacy https://tramadult.com.
 All we need is to create more awareness and upscale the treatment.

 What is lacking today is rehabilitation beds.
 Addiction is a lifelong disorder.
 Detoxification and treatment is only the beginning of the treatment where an addict is helped to overcome withdrawal symptoms with use of substitute drugs and screened for co-occurring physical and mental disorders.
 The next phase of treatment is rehabilitation where an addict learns some essential skills to stay sober after discharge and is given time in a safe environment to stabilize his physical and mental state.